National Council on Climate Change: Activities of the National Council on Climate Change

 As NCCC is related to climate change activities in Nigeria, it has collaborated with other stakeholders and organizations to create a friendly environment for the world we want.
-On 2nd February 2024, it signed a Memorandum of Understanding (MoU) with Climate Action Africa (CAA) for partnership on seeking strategies for climate action in Nigeria.
+On 2 February 2024, it signed a Memorandum of Understanding (MoU) with Climate Action Africa (CAA) for partnership on seeking strategies for climate action in Nigeria.
 This was signed in their office in Abuja, the Federal Capital Territory, Nigeria.
 According to the Director General of NCCC, Dr. Salisu Dahiru "our collaboration with Climate Action Africa is a pivotal step towards building a climate-resilient Nigeria.
 Through joint efforts, we aim to promptly address vulnerabilities and work towards sustainable solutions for our nation.”
 This goes to show the commitment to tackling climate change in Nigeria.

-deforestation prevention
+Deforestation prevention

-National Council on Climate Change has moved to prevent global warming and prevent deforestation in kastina state Nigeria,this is to enhance an Eco friendly environment in the state and across Nigeria.
+National Council on Climate Change has moved to prevent global warming and prevent deforestation in kastina state Nigeria, to enhance an Eco friendly environment in the state and across Nigeria.